Britain warns of Syria jihadist threat to Europe

 Hague urged Russia and China to back U.N.
 Security Council efforts for a negotiated solution to the conflict involving the opposition and "elements of the regime", or face the growing risk of the use of Syrian chemical or biological weapons.

-Syria sits in a volatile region of Middle East conflict, with neighbors including Iraq, Lebanon and Israel.
+Syria sits in a volatile region of Middle East conflict, with neighbours including Iraq, Lebanon and Israel.

 At an EU foreign ministers meeting in Brussels next week, Britain will urge counterparts to review an EU arms embargo on Syria, which rolls over on March 1, to allow more help for the Syrian opposition seeking Assad's ouster.